rabbitmq/ra/docs/internals/INTERNALS.md

 Use `{demonitor, process | node, pid() | node()}` to stop monitoring a process or a node.

+All monitors are invalidated when the leader changes.
+State machines should re-issue monitor effects when becoming leader using the `state_enter/2` callback.

 ### Calling a function

 The `{mod_call, module(), function(), Args :: [term()]}` to call an arbitrary